Interplay of network structure and talent configuration on wealth dynamics: TLS model on cycle network

+These results are consistent even if the talent distribution does not follow the normal distribution.
 When $N\rightarrow\infty$, if talent configuration is bisymmetric, the connected subset of nodes can be regarded as the long chain of agents sharing the same talent.
 If the edge effect can be neglected, the subset system can be considered as an isolated node represented by a subset size.
 This subset have mean capital as (as the result of the BM model) and exist at the ratio of $\frac{1}{\sigma\sqrt{2\pi}}e^{-(T-\mu)^2/(2\sigma^2)}dT$ in the entire ring.
 Thus, in that case, the mean capital of the total system is exactly the same as the result of the TvL model.
 It is why the TLS model on the cycle network with $r_{\rm TA}=1$ have the same value of $n_{\rm rate}$ as that of the TvL model even in the different conditions of $(g,b)$, see Fig.~\ref{fig-S4}. (b).
+One more interesting thing is that for the case of $r_{\rm TA}=1$, $n_{LT}$ grows much faster than the case of the TvL model.
+This is quite an interesting phenomenon because capital should be transferred from those with more capital to those with less capital in a regular network.
+At a glance, it seems to disrupt meritocratic fairness because more capital on average comes from more talent in the long-term regime, and capital transfers are often from agents with more talent to agents with less talent.
+For $r_{\rm TA}\neq 1$, it is true that the redistributive interaction of the TLS model in the cycle network disrupts meritocratic fairness since $n_{LT}$ is smaller than that of the TvL model (has no interaction) in the long-term regime.
+However, for $r_{\rm TA}=1$, interaction leads the system to a perfectly meritocratic society much faster than the TvL model, see Fig.~\ref{fig-S8} (d).
+In this case, it rather promotes the system's meritocratic fairness, and it can be considered as ``cartel effect" mentioned in the main text.
+On the other hand, for the case of $r_{\rm TA}=-1$, $n_{LT}$ converges to 0 after a long time which means there is no correlation between capital level $L$ and talent $T$.